cprieto64/shein-selenium-woocommerce-api/README.md

 # shein-selenium-woocommerce-api

-Selenium script that receives the product link, sizes and discount to apply, and scrapes all the information about the product, translates the reviews and generates a name depending on the configured area (in this case Colombia), then evaluates if the product has color and creates the JSON to then send it to the WooCommerce API and create the product, then pass on the size/color variations and finish with the reviews.
+A Selenium script is utilized to receive a product link, sizes, and a discount to apply,scrapes all relevant information about the product, translates any reviews, and generates a name tailored to the specified region (in this case, Colombia).
+The script then evaluates whether the product has color and creates a JSON file to send to the WooCommerce API in order to create the product.
+After the creation of the product, the script also handles the size/color variations and finishes by adding the reviews.